commschamp/CommsDSL-Specification/interfaces/interfaces.md

 version in the examples above.
 It is required to be used for proper [protocol versioning](../versioning/versioning.md).
-The value of the field having "version" value as **semanticType** property, will be considered for fields that, which introduced and/or deprecated at some stage, i.e. use **sinceVersion** and/or **derecated** + **removed** properties.
+The value of the field having "version" value as **semanticType** property, will be considered for fields that, were introduced and/or deprecated at some stage, i.e. use **sinceVersion** and/or **derecated** + **removed** properties.

 Use [properties table](../appendix/interface.md) for future references.